When it comes to treatment, it's all about what works best for the person—a combination of treatments may be best.

 - Community and faith groups – Community-based mental health services can help you and your family work on all aspects of life and recovery.
 Common community services include evaluations of your mental health and role in the community, education to empower personal recovery, individual and group therapy, case management, and supported education and employment.
 These services are provided through small or large programs and while some work might be completed in an office, most of the treatment is provided at your home or in your natural environment.
 Your community or faith organization can also provide a safe environment for people to interact and foster a positive support network.

-Dr. Keck and Dr. Brady explain the value of a good support network in mental health and discuss where to find positive support.
+Dr. Keck explains the value of a good support network in mental health, plus where to find positive support.

 Being an advocate